junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 Not much difference about the rest for John.
 (Not focus on him, don't depict too godawful, just reasonably awful with good reason)

+#### main plot points about cat

+(extended ideas, changed the initial setting, adding a story arc about Dean/Cas relationship, giving Cas more sensible part and communication ability and ways to express himself)

+1. Cas helps with nightmare
+2. Cas helps with case, dies, comes back as another cat (makes kid Dean wants to be a vet in the future)
+3. Cas in Dean's dream talking
+4. Cas in real world talking
+5. Dean thinks Cas is a monster (again), scared of him => accepts himi
+6. John learns about Cas talking, shoot/cut/kill the cat, Cas comes back again as another cat (die and come back 8 times in total in the whole story, not counting S03 Hell jump)
+7. Dean protest, gets sent to Bobby's
+8. Cas protects Dean
+9. Bobby vouch for Cas, John gets forced to accept Cas
+10. More cases where Cas saves them, almost die or really die, come back (8 times in total)
+11. Case where John/Sam almost die, Dean begs Cas to save them, Cas violate rule to help, exhaust himself
+12. Cas get taken back to Heaven, come back again hurt, muted, redo some process, re-remember them again (Naomi's treatment)
+13. Some case goes wrong, Dean blames Cas, take it out on him, Cas leaves; Dean regrets, ask him back, Cas back. (this Dean is older now, maybe near 18y or slightly above 18y)
+14. Stanford era, Dean hunt with Cas
+15. S01-S03 timeline, Sam/Dean hunt with Cas, Cas try to save Dean from the deal
+16. Hell, Cas be there with Dean, Dean breaks for Cas, Cas flies Dean out of Hell, saves him
+17. S04E01, Dean looks for Cas, seance; Cas come back as human

 ### Claim

 #### Summary